uvaires/cropphenology/README.md

 ![image](https://github.com/user-attachments/assets/62a3aef8-4110-4a12-824c-a1233b0f7dfd)

-A good correlation was observed between daily EVI derived from HLS data and PhenoCam data, as presented below: Relation of green chromatic coordinate (GCC) retrieved from PhenoCam and original and predicted EVI derived from HLS images.
+A good correlation was observed between daily EVI derived from HLS data and PhenoCam data, as presented below: Relation of green chromatic coordinate (GCC) retrieved from PhenoCam and original and predicted EVI.
                    ![compressed2](https://github.com/user-attachments/assets/6f6f7d33-2509-4d80-8ac2-4de8c4d3c750)

 Field predictions show field variability of sowing and emergence dates of corn and soybeans: Predictions of sowing and emerge dates using the elastic net regression model for field-based in IOWA.